There is a 31% rise in productivity when your organization has happy employees.

 This will not only help you to keep them happy and satisfied, but it also builds loyalty in your employees.

 2. Meaningful Work

-For your employees to become proficient in their work, they first need to understand what exactly is expected from them.
-They need to go through the entire structure of the workflow and resort to what suits the best for them.
+To become proficient in their work, the employees need to understand their expectations.
+They need to go through the entire structure of the workflow and resort to what suits them best.

-When your employees find meaning in their work they are more likely to excel in what they do.
-And to do this, it is important that you delegate them with the right task.
-Along with that, be clear about what is expected of them and how they can help the organization in improving the bottom-line.
+When your employees find meaning in their work, they are more likely to excel in what they do.
+And to do this, you must delegate them with the right task.

 3. Rest Places at Workplace

-Let us admit, we have all felt exhaustion at one point of time during work hours.
+Let us admit, we have all felt exhaustion at one point during work hours.
 That can pose a threat to productivity and engagement.
-When employees feel exhausted at work they are more prone to not invest their time in their jobs.
+When employees feel exhausted at work, they are more prone to not invest their time in their jobs.

 4. Emphasizing on Psychological Safety

-Psychological safety is a shared belief that the employees and team members are open about admitting mistakes, experimenting with new things and speaking up without being embarrassed.
+Psychological safety is a shared belief that the employees and team members are open about admitting mistakes, experimenting with new things, and speaking up without criticism.

-Such environments lead to a happy workplace because employees are able to push themselves to unknown limits.
-There is always learning in that process and employees are always subjected to new experiences in the long run.
+Such environments lead to a happy workplace because employees can push themselves to unknown limits.
+There is always learning in that process, and employees new things in the long run.